 (4) Requirements for Electric Utilities That Have a RAM.
 If the commission grants, modifies or continues an electric utility’s RAM, the electric utility shall:

-(A) Upon 30 days prior written notice to the electric utility, provide forMaintain for review by staff at its corporate headquarters, or some other place mutually agreed upon by the electric utility and staff, a copy of each and every nuclear fuel, coal, natural gas and fuel transportation contract (to the extent related to generation of electricity), the utility’s hedging policies and the utility’s internal policy for participating in a Regional Transmission Organization ancillary services market (if applicable), including every amendment and modification to each contract, that was in effect during a RAM for the electric utility; and
+(A) Upon 30 days prior written notice to the electric utility, provide forMaintain for review by staff at its corporate headquarters, or some other place mutually agreed upon by the electric utility and staff, a copy of each and every nuclear fuel, coal, natural gas and fuel transportation contract (to the extent related to generation of electricity), the utility’s hedging policies and the utility’s internal policy for participating in a RTOancillary services market (if applicable), including every amendment and modification to each such contract or policy, that was in effect during a RAM for the electric utility; and

-(B) Notify the Staff through EFIS of every new nuclear fuel, coal, natural gas and fuel transportation contract and every new amendment and every new modification to currently existing contracts within thirty (30) days of the effective date of the contract, amendment or modification.
+(B) Notify the Staff through EFIS of every new nuclear fuel, coal, natural gas and fuel transportation contract and every new amendment and every new modification to currently existing contracts or to the policies referenced in (A) above within thirty (30) days of the effective date of the contract, amendment or modification.
 The notification shall include where the contracts, amendments, modifications, and related competitive bidding materials may be reviewed.

 (5) Periodic Reports.
-So long as it has a RAM in effect, each electric utility shall submit a report that covers each period used to accumulate costs and revenues for inclusion in the RAM through the commission’s electronic filing and information system (EFIS) and to the Office of the Public Counsel (OPC) and to other parties.
+So long as it has a RAM in effect, each electric utility shall submit a report that covers each accumulation period through EFIS.
 Each periodic report shall be verified by the affidavit of an electric utility representative(s) who has knowledge of the subject matter and who attests to both the veracity of the information and his/her knowledge of it.
-The information identified in this section shall be provided in electronic format where available (with formulas intact), and shall be submitted no later than sixty (60) days after the end of the period being reported.
-The first periodic submission shall be made within sixty (60) days after the end of the first complete month after the electric utility’s RAM goes into effect.
-Eachperiodic report shall contain the following information:
+The information identified in this section shall be provided in electronic format where available (with formulas intact), and shall be submitted no later than the electric utility’s filing for an adjustment to its RAM based on that accumulation period.
+Each periodic report shall contain the following information by month:

-Utilities propose that EFIS be enhanced so that OPC and other parties to a case receive the periodic reports, rather than companies having to separately OPC the reports.

-(A);

-(B);

-(C) The electric utility’s actual fuel and purchased power costs, allocated by voltage level;

-(D) The electric utility’s actual fuel-related revenue, allocated by voltage level;
+(A) The billing month actual energy usage in kWhs by rate class and voltage level;

-(E) Each significant factor that has affected the level of the electric utility’s fuel-related revenues in the period, along with workpapers documenting each of these significant factors;

-(F) Each significant factor that has affected the level of the electric utility’s fuel and purchased power costs in the period, along with workpapers documenting each of these significant factors;

-(G) Off-system megawatt-hours sold in the period;

-(H) Megawatt-hours generated, fuel consumption, and fuel expense, by generating facility;

-(I) Megawatt-hours purchased in the period;

-(J) Prices of fuel purchased by fuel type during the period, breaking out freight and transportation prices;

-(K) The following information for the reported period, as well as for year-to-date and prior calendar year:

-1. Fuel-related revenue, by account, and any other designation ordered by the commission;

-2. Fuel costs included in the fuel and purchased power costs;
+(B) Net base energy costs billed in base rates by rate class and voltage level along with workpapers (with formulas intact) detailing the calculation;

+(C) FARs by voltage level along with workpapers (with formulas intact) detailing the calculation;

+(D) The fuel and purchased power costs and fuel related revenues for each month, year-to-date and prior calendar year by account and any other designation ordered.
+If accounts, sub-accounts and other designations are not comparable to costs and revenues listed in the electric utility’s FAC tariff sheets, the electric utility shall also include the costs as listed in the tariff sheets;

+(E) Off-System Sales

+If sold within an RTO market:

+Revenue net of the cost of any energy purchases in the RTO market.

+MWh’s net of the MWh’s for any energy purchases in the RTO market.

+If sold outside of an RTO market (physical bilateral transactions):

+Total MWh’s.

+Total revenues.

+Capacity Sales

+If sold within an RTO market:

+MW capacity sold net of MW capacity purchased.

+Revenue received net of the cost of capacity purchased.

+If sold outside on an RTO market (third party bilateral transactions):

+MW capacity sold.

+Total Revenue.

+Energy Purchases

+If purchased within an RTO market:

+Cost net of the revenue of any energy sales from the RTO market.

+MWh’s net of the MWh’s for any energy sales from the RTO market.

+If purchased outside of an RTO market (physical bilateral transactions):